How-To Guides

 SOIL PREPARATION.
 LAYING AND WATERING

 To best prepare for laying turf it depends on type of soil you have and if pH is suitable.
-Generally, we recommend you remove down 100mm, rotary-hoe the base adding in some gypsum, organic matter or organic fertiliser, or our soil conditioning fertiliser.
-Follow this by levelling off and infilling with a good loam such as Mt Compass Turf mix or Sandy loam (depending on your existing soil 80/20 or 60/40 mix), rake and roll it to get level, leaving about 3 -4cm below the height you want to allow for your turf.
+Generally, we recommend you remove soil down to 100mm deep, rotary-hoe the base adding in some gypsum, organic matter or organic fertiliser, or our soil conditioning fertiliser.
+Follow this by leveling off and infilling with a good loam such as Mt Compass Turf mix or Sandy loam (depending on your existing soil 80/20 or 60/40 mix).
+Rake and roll it to get level, leaving about 3 -4cm below the height you want to allow for your turf.
 If it is a hot day, you must water the ground well before you lay the turf and then soak the turf when you lay it and roll it again.
 Lay it like bricks working from one side to another, leaving the cuts until last.

 Watering must be done daily for the first week, and during warm weather twice a day.
 When watering, ensure you are giving the lawn good soaks so the water goes down to the soil underneath.
 Gradually cut back the watering in the second week to every second day, then the 3rd week every third day, keeping in mind to give extra watering if needed during extreme hot weather.